 - Freedom of Information Act (2000)

 - Guidance on the DHR Mandatory Role: Information Asset Owner (2009)

 - HMG Security Policy Framework (2014)

-This policy was last updated in March 2020 from the version signed off in April 2019, and will be reviewed within 5 years or in the event of any major changes to the information structure and governance.
+This policy was last updated in July 2021 from the version signed off in March 2020, and will be reviewed within two years or in the event of any major changes to the information structure and governance.